A Firefox mobile product manager on her favorite corners of the internet | The Mozilla Blog

 Here at Mozilla, we are the first to admit the internet isn’t perfect, but we are also quick to point out that the internet is pretty darn magical.
 The internet opens up doors and opportunities, allows for people to connect with others, and lets everyone find where they belong — their corners of the internet.
 We all have an internet story worth sharing.
 In My Corner Of The Internet, we talk with people about the online spaces they can’t get enough of, what we should save in Pocket to read later, and what sites and forums shaped them.

-First up is Vesta Ware, a staff product manager at Firefox Mobile here at Mozilla on the parts of the internet she can’t stop talking about (and, yes, that includes Firefox).
+First up is Vesta Zare, a staff product manager at Firefox Mobile here at Mozilla on the parts of the internet she can’t stop talking about (and, yes, that includes Firefox).

 What is your favorite corner of the internet?